gilbarbara/hooks/docs/useThrottleValue.md

 # useThrottleValue

 Return a throttled value that only changes once per every `ms`.
-*Unless you set the `trailing` option that will call it again when the timer runs out.*

 ## Usage